PoliXDev/Texto-A-Voz/README.md

-TextoAVoz v1.4
-Descripción
-TextoAVoz es una aplicación de escritorio moderna que convierte texto a voz en español.
-Desarrollada con PyQt5 (VERSION 1.4) Y TKINTER (VERSION 1.3), ofrece una interfaz intuitiva y funcional para la conversión de texto a audio.

-Desarrollador
+Description
+TextoAVoz is a modern desktop application that converts text to speech in Spanish.
+Developed with PyQt5 (VERSION 1.4) and TKINTER (VERSION 1.3), it offers an intuitive and functional interface for text-to-audio conversion.

+Developer
-Nombre: Daniel Ruiz
+Name: Daniel Ruiz
 Alias: PoliXDev
-Academia: ConquerBlocks
+Academy: ConquerBlocks

-Características Principales
-✓ Conversión de texto a voz en español
+Main Features
+✓ Text-to-speech conversion in Spanish
-✓ Extracción de texto desde URLs
+✓ Text extraction from URLs
-✓ Control de velocidad de lectura
-✓ Interfaz moderna y fácil de usar
+✓ Reading speed control
+✓ Modern and easy-to-use interface
-✓ Guardado automático de archivos de audio
+✓ Automatic saving of audio files
-✓ Vista previa de voz antes de la conversión Requisitos del Sistema
+✓ Voice preview before conversion

+System Requirements
+Install dependencies:
+pip install PyQt5 pyttsx3 requests beautifulsoup4
+For Linux, you'll also need:
-Instalación de dependencias pip install PyQt5 pyttsx3 requests beautifulsoup4 Para Linux, también necesitarás: sudo apt-get install espeak alsa-utils python3-espeak
+sudo apt-get install espeak alsa-utils python3-espeak

-Novedades de la Versión 1.4
-Nueva pantalla de inicio con resumen de características Interfaz modernizada con tema oscuro
-Soporte mejorado para extracción de texto desde URLs Control de velocidad más preciso
-Mejor manejo de errores
-Previsualización de texto extraído de URLs
-Problemas Conocidos
-Requiere configuración adicional en sistemas Linux
-Las voces disponibles dependen del sistema operativo Contribución
-Si deseas contribuir al proyecto, por favor:

-Haz un Fork del repositorio
-Crea una nueva rama para tus cambios
+What's New in Version 1.4

+New startup screen with feature summary
+Modernized interface with dark theme
+Improved support for text extraction from URLs
+More precise speed control
+Better error handling
+Preview of extracted text from URLs
+Known Issues

+Requires additional configuration on Linux systems Available voices depend on the operating system Contribution
+If you want to contribute to the project, please:

+Fork the repository
+Create a new branch for your changes
-Envía un Pull Request
+Submit a Pull Request
-Licencia
-DANIEL RUIZ - POLIXDEV © 2024

-Agradecimientos
-ConquerBlocks por el apoyo en el desarrollo
-Comunidad de PyQt5 por la documentación
-Usuarios por sus comentarios y sugerencias Desarrollado como proyecto para ConquerBlocks © 2024
+Acknowledgments

+ConquerBlocks for support in development
+PyQt5 community for documentation
+Users for their feedback and suggestions
+Developed as a project for ConquerBlocks © 2024

-desarrollado por PoliXDev
+Desarrollado por PoliXDev
 Daniel Ruiz Poli
 danielruizpoli@gmail.com
 Estudiante academia conquerblocks